 Hello, I’m Edward Emory Frye, a professional photographer born, raised, and based out of Santa Barbara, California.
 I hope you enjoy this journey.

-Growing up, we didn’t travel much, but we did go spend time in nature.
+Growing up, we didn’t travel much, but we did go and spend time in nature.
 Every summer, remote log cabins, giant sequoias, sheer faces of granite, and stars, infinite stars—became our haven.

 I’d play around with my dad’s old Canon FTB, but when I received my very first film camera as a birthday present at 15, it turned into something special.
 Photos helped me connect to the world—to share moments of beauty with those around me.

-I learned the techniques of, and became friends with, some of the greatest master photographers in the world, like: Albert Dros, Michael Shainblum, Elia Locardi, Ian Norman, Eric Paré & Kim Henry, Francesco Gola and more.
+I learned the techniques of and became friends with, some of the greatest master photographers in the world, like Albert Dros, Michael Shainblum, Elia Locardi, Ian Norman, Eric Paré & Kim Henry, Francesco Gola, and more.

 Have Camera, Will Travel